 Studying is hard.
 Studying effectively?
 Even harder.

-If you have ever stared at a syllabus or paper not knowing just how to study, you are not alone.
+If you've ever stared at a syllabus or paper not knowing just how to study, you're not alone.

 Thankfully, we’ve gathered up some of the best study tips from top students, including those from Ivy League schools.